gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/polar__foot__finder_8hpp.md

 * `time_stepper` A builder for the time integration method.
 * `mapping` The mapping from the logical domain to the physical domain.
 * `idx_range` The batched index range over which the operator works (used only for type deduction; its value is not forwarded to the constructor).
-* `builder` The spline builder for the advection field coefficients.
-* `evaluator` The spline evaluator for the advection field.
+* `interpolator_advection_field` An interpolator to build and evaluate an approximation of the advection field.
 * `coord_centre` The polar-centre coordinate in pseudo-Cartesian space.
 * `epsilon` Linearisation parameter near the O-point.